arithy/packcc/README.md

 **`%value` `"`_output data type_`"`**

-The type of output data, which is retrieved from the parser API function `pcc_parse()`, is changed to the specified one from the default `int`.
+The type of output data, which is output as `$$` in each action and can be retrieved from the parser API function `pcc_parse()`, is changed to the specified one from the default `int`.

 **`%auxil` `"`_user-defined data type_`"`**